 If you want to earn Capital One miles quickly, sign-up for Capital One credit cards.

-Both cards earn 2 Capital One miles per dollar on all purchases, and come with a $95 annual fee, waived the first year.
 To be approved for either of these cards, Capital One says you’ll need excellent credit.
 They describe excellent credit to be anyone who has:

 - Never declared bankruptcy or defaulted on a loan